 The Indianapolis Urban League’s Health and Wellness Department works to improve health outcomes and reduce health disparities through health education programs services, and referrals.
 The IUL engages in systems change initiatives throughout the city to improve access to affordable health care and healthy food.
 The Indianapolis Urban League’s Health and Wellness programming is responsive to the needs of the community and serves participants from elementary school through adults.
-Current Health and Wellness programs include: Family Food & Fitness, I Need You to Listen Hear and Understand Me (INYLHUM), and Tobacco Prevention and Cessation (TPC).
+Current Health and Wellness programs include Family Food & Fitness, Tobacco Prevention and Cessation (TPC).

 FAMILY FOOD & FITNESS

 Most American children and adults do not eat the recommended servings of fruits and vegetables.
 People with healthy eating patterns and who get regular physical activities live longer and are at lower risk for serious health problems such as heart disease, type 2 diabetes, and obesity.
 A healthy eating pattern and physical activity can help manage existing chronic conditions.